CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 There are two main elements in the store the source and the viewport.

-The layer re-render when the source changes.
+The layer is re-rendered when the source changes.

-The wiget re-render then the source changes or the viewport change.
+The widget is re-rendered when the source changes or the viewport changes.

-Any time we change the viewport of the map (pan or zoom) the viewport change and all the widgets (with the viewportFilter prop) are refreshed.
+Any time we change the viewport of the map (pan or zoom), the viewport changes and all the widgets (with the viewportFilter prop) are refreshed.

-Any time a widget apply a filter (for example click on a widget category), the filter is dispatched to the store:
+Any time a widget applies a filter (for example click on a widget category), the filter is dispatched to the store:

 ```javascript
 dispatch(